bangsluke/bangsluke.github.io/README.md

 ### JavaScript Best Coding Practice

+#### Key Tips
+- Always link to your JavaScript files at the bottom of your HTML file.
+HTML reads from top to bottom so calling the JavaScript file too early may mean the scripts don't run on HTML elements that sit below them in the HTML file.

 #### JavaScript Functions and Variables
 > Use **camelCase** for defining functions and variables, e.g. “**firstName**”.